chelseaslade/chelseaslade/README.md

 📚 Graduated in 2021 with a Bachelor of Science in Biochemistry from Memorial University of Newfoundland and Labrador.

-⭐️ Currently learning: Python, HTML & CSS.
+⭐️ Currently learning: Python, HTML, CSS, & Javascript.

 Thank you for stopping by!